 - Type

-Tweaksin the search bar. - Click the Tweaks icon when it appears in the search results.
+Tweaksin the search field. - Click the Tweaks icon.

 Appearance and Themes